STRYD after 2000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 If you have a more recent Garmin check compatibility here

-Use Garmin Express to download a STRYD data field from CIQ, or you can use Connect IQ Mobile App.
-The new ZONES CIQ Data Field is recommended
+Use Garmin Express to download STRYD Zones data field from CIQ, or you can use Connect IQ Mobile App.

-Note that you configure the averaging performed by the ‘STRYD Power’ data field in Garmin Express (yes!).
+You configure the averaging performed by the ‘STRYD Power’ data field in Garmin Express (yes!).
 As also shown on the slideshow below; here you determine what ‘STRYD Power’ will show to you – be it ‘Real-Time Power’ or one of several longer average power-durations.
-I mostly use Real-Time Power and like its responsiveness to real-world changes in effort but there are perfectly sensible reasons for wanting to show the longer averages if that is how you choose to pace yourself.
+I mostly use Real-Time Power and like its responsiveness to real-world changes, there are perfectly sensible reasons for wanting to show the longer averages if that is how you choose to pace yourself.

 The ‘Stryd Zones’ data field ALSO AUTOMATICALLY RECORDS THE RAW, UN-AVERAGED POWER DATA into the FIT file…PRECISELY what you want it to do.